decentraland/documentation/content/creator/scene-editor/smart-items/smart-items.md

 ### Trigger areas

-To trigger an action when the player walks into or out of an area, use the Trigger Area smart item.
-The is is an [invisible item](#invisible-items), the orange cube is only visible in the Scene Editor, it becomes invisible when running a preview of the scene.
-You can easily adjust and scale the orange cube to cover exactly the area you need.
+Use the Trigger Area smart item to trigger an action when the player walks into an area.

 <img src="/images/editor/trigger.png" width="150"/>